 Welcome to the Daily Rewards review where we're going to answer the question: “Is Daily Rewards a scam?“

-I promise to cut through the fluff and the hype and just get straight to fact of the matter.
-We’re going to do a bit of digging around to see what we can find out about this as a money making opportunity – the good, the bad and the ugly.
+Here we'll cut through the hype and do a bit of digging around to see what we can find out this as a money-making opportunity.

 Are you ready?

-If you haven’t got time to read the full review then here’s a brief summary of all you need to know.
+If you haven't got time to read the full review then here's what you need to know:

-On the surface, doing simple things like playing games and earning extra money while you’re waiting for the bus or watching TV sounds like a no brainer – but after signing up to Daily Rewards it didn’t take me long to realise this is nothing but a huge time sucking, energy draining exercise that will leave you with virtually nothing to show for it.
+On the surface, doing things like watching videos to earn some extra money while you're waiting for the bus or watching TV sounds like a no-brainer, but after signing up to Daily Rewards it didn't take me long to realise this is a huge time-sucking, energy-draining exercise that will leave you with hardly anything to show for it.

-Swagbucks are one of the best paid sites out there that I’ve reviewed so far, but even so, I can only recommend them as a way to make an extra $20-$30 per month.
+Swagbucks are one of the best survey sites I've reviewed so far, but even then I can only recommend them as a way to make an extra $20-$30 per month.

-In truth, you’re getting paid peanuts to give away your personal information when you could better use your time to create a real online business for yourself.
+In truth, you’re getting paid peanuts to give away your private information when you could better use that time to create a real online business for yourself.

-There are free beginner’s courses like Wealthy Affiliate (where I got my start online) that can show you how to create websites based on a topic of interest or passion you have and turn them into thriving, profitable online businesses.
+There are free beginner’s courses like Wealthy Affiliate (where I got my start) that can show you how to create websites based on any topic of interest or passion you have and turn it into a thriving and profitable online income stream.

 All three sites have exactly the same layout and slogan: “The online rewards club that pays!”